NexPlayer/Android-SDK/getting-started.md

 3. Call **open** () or **openFD** () to open media.
 4. NexPlayer will get credentials from the Key Server, and then play content automatically.

-The user must decode the saved string data in the stored info file as abyteand return it to **onOfflineKeyRetrieveListener**.
+The user must decode the saved string data in the stored info file as a byte and return it to **onOfflineKeyRetrieveListener**.
 Refer to Section Obtaining Saved Data from the Stored Info File.

 ```java
 	@Override